Ashford United F.C.: Kent League / Southern Counties East Football League (2013–2017)

 During the close season the Kent League renamed itself as the Southern Counties East Football League.
-In November 2013 owner Tony Betteridge announced that he had relinquished ownership of the club (including the Homelands freehold) to a company whose directors included the wife of Don Crosbie, the director he had fought for ownership of the club in 2010.
-In the season's cup competitions the team reached the last 32 of the FA Vase competition (losing 1–2 at home to Hanwell Town) and reached the Final of the Kent Senior Trophy (played at Tonbridge), being beaten 4–0 by Beckenham Town.
+In November 2013 the control of the club changed hands when Tony Betteridge relinquished ownership (including the Homelands freehold) to a company whose directors included the wife of Don Crosbie, the director he had fought for ownership of the club in 2010.
+In the season's cup competitions the team reached the last 32 of the FA Vase competition (losing 1–2 at home to Hanwell Town) and in the final of the Kent Senior Trophy (played at Tonbridge) were beaten 4–0 by Beckenham Town.
 Between 14 September 2013 and 18 February 2014 the team achieved a then Ashford all-time record with a 10 consecutive league match winning run.
-United topped their division around Christmas but finished the season in second position.
+United topped their division around Christmas but finished the season as distant runners-up to sole promotion candidates Whyteleafe.

 The following 2014–15 season was in some ways a re-run of the previous one with a last 32 appearance in the FA Vase (losing heavily 0–5 at home to Norwich United) and a runners-up position in the league.
-A mid-autumn six league match win-less run (D4; L2) derailed the 'Nuts and Bolts' promotion hopes and although the team put together a new Ashford all-time record of 13 consecutive league victories they couldn't top eventual league champions Phoenix Sports.
+A mid-autumn six league match win-less run (D4; L2) derailed the 'Nuts and Bolts' promotion hopes and although the team put together a new Ashford all-time record of 13 consecutive league victories they couldn't top league champions Phoenix Sports.
 Top scorer was Stuart Zanone with 47 goals (41 in the league) from 35 appearances who surpassed the Ashford club post-war single season goalscoring record of 46 goals in 59 appearances (established by Alan Morton playing for Ashford Town forty-two years previously).
 He also established an Ashford all-time record of scoring in 11 consecutive league matches (a sequence interspersed with non-scoring cup games) and equalled an Ashford all-time record of seven goals in match (equalling Joe West in the 1936–1937 season), scoring all the goals in a 7–0 victory over Lingfield.
 Additionally Zanone notched 28 goals in 11 consecutive away games and at the end of the season collected the league top scorer's Golden Boot award.